Bechtle-AG/abap-learning/exercises/ex01/README.md

-# Exercise 1: Introduction to ABAP
+# Exercise 1: Hello ABAP

 ## What is ABAP?